Dabido11/David-s-Fantastic-Notes/personal/lasima/Halle, Randel.md

 	-   Through his exploration, he’s made up a few recipes from everything he’s seen and collected.
 You can expect many great dishes, presentable or not, if you challenge him to a cook-off.

 -   Literacy | Intermediate
 	-   A researcher and writer at heart, he sees literature as a core aspect in his routine and life.
+In order to write such detailed and organised notes and texts about his research, he will need to learn a lot about the concept of literacy.

 -   Medicine and Herbology | Novice
 	-   He knows how to mix a few herbs & items and make some basic medicine to treat some colds and coughs.
-Not much, but it works for him.

--   Languages | Novice
-	-   Only proficient in Common and Thir, he doesn’t speak too many languages.
-He is also not too fluent in Gaelic but can understand Thir quite well.
-He is very proficient in Common.
+Sometimes his brews don't work well, sometimes they do.
+It depends on the person since he only requires a weaker dose of his own brews.

 -   Physical & Martial Combat | Novice
 	-   Just a traveller by heart, he’s not exactly the best for 1-1 combat unarmed or with a weapon.
 However, he does know how to defend himself in the most desperate of times.

 # D E V E L O P M E N T  &  T E N S I O N

--   Character Development: What is the intended direction you want your character to head in?
-Are they training to become a political leader, fighting for a rebellion?
-Do you want them to learn how to be a warrior or master their pride?

--   Personal Tension: These are internal tension points that can be used to spring plot ideas or provide IC tension.

--   Relationship Tensions: What are some of the IC relationship tensions that might impact and influence your character in their community, in their country or even throughout the Continent

-**
+-   **Character Development**: He is finding ways to escape reality and to realise nature's beauty.

+-   **Personal Tension**: Never ask why he's quiet, he won't answer and will continue to ignore you more.
+He also has a necklace which is attached to a small amulet, it's fascinating to think on what could be inside of it.

+-  **Relationship Tensions**: The Thireann community thinks that he is different and odd, and really no one cares or talks to him.
+They just let him be and pay him for the jobs he works with the most.